Crashthatch/slackbot-repo-info/README.md

 * A graph of health-ratings?
 A bad "red" dependency colours the tree that depends on it?
 * "Star on Github" button
 * Test coverage (integrate with travis?)
+* Change colour of attachment sidebar by sending "color: #ff0000" in chat.postMessage.
+Red / orange / green for repo health.

 See [gorillamania/repo-health](https://github.com/gorillamania/repo-health), [repocheck](http://repocheck.com/), [gemnasium](https://gemnasium.com) and [npmCompare](https://npmcompare.com/compare/jasmine,mocha) for more ideas.